Hackworth/SPVoice-XBMC/README.md

-SiriProxy-XBMC
+SPVoice-XBMC
 ==============

 About
 -----
-SiriProxy-XBMC is a [Siri Proxy](https://github.com/plamoni/SiriProxy) plugin that allows you to send commands to [XBMC](http://www.xbmc.org).
+SPVoice-XBMC is a [SPVoice Proxy](https://github.com/Hackworth/SPVoice) plugin that allows you to send commands to [XBMC](http://www.xbmc.org).

-SiriProxy-XBMC was created by brainwave9.
+SPVoice-XBMC was created by Jordan Hackworth, based on SiriProxy-XBMC was created by brainwave9.
 You are free to use, modify, and redistribute this gem as long as you give proper credit to the original author.

-*Note: I haven't coded in ruby before, so feel free to point out mistakes/corrections, etc, etc.

 Credits
 -------